Core ecological issues

 Carrying capacity

-My own essay, this sets out a logical proof that we have overshot carrying capacity.
+Old essay of mine sets out a logical proof that we have overshot carrying capacity.
 It was chosen by Dr. John Wilkins of the Evolving Thoughts blog at scienceblogs.com, for the "carrying capacity" section of his links to "Basic Concepts in Science."

 -